dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 * Object graphs with relationships, including cycles
 * Inheritance
 * Final fields
-* Objects with constructors
+* Objects with declared constructors
 * Private fields with getter/setter pairs
 * Not knowing ahead of time which classes the serialized data uses

-By default, the serialization package uses a custom Map/JSON-based representation.
+By default, the serialization package uses a custom representation.
 However, the serialization package is pluggable to some extent, so you can customize the serialization format.
 For example, the serialization package can serialize to simple JSON